alinbasuljevic/Supreme-In-Store-Sign-Up-Script/README.md

 Step One:
 Download all required libraries from the requirements.txt file.
-In order to make it easy to install, just run:

-pip install requirements.text
+Step Two:
+Create a folder to move the script into.

+Step Three:
+Within that same folder, create another folder for billing profiles.
+Copy the path from that folder and edit the script accordingly.
+(***If you have never edited a script before, this may be difficult.***)